monGanti/javascript-prac/docs/myNotes.md

 2.) for of :  a. for (const cur of array){ } //this loop can take continue and break commands and also have benefits of forEach method, so it is a beautiful combination of forEach and for loop

 ** Note: forEach or for of can always send current,index,array as well

+3.) map : this will work like forEach but unlike forEach this can return a copy of new array const age = array.map(el => 2020 - el);
+Do not use maps, if you do not have a callBAck return or the input is not an array.

 ## Objects and Functions
 refer to specific chapters as JS is all about these two main topics